 Building (joint with the Centennial Infant & Child Centre Foundation)

 Each committee, except for Nominating, meets at least three to four times per year.
-The Nominating Committee meets as needed.
+The Nominating Committee and Building Committee meets as needed.